tinykite/eleventy-update/src/blog/inclusive-animation-strategies.md

 And importantly, how might animation accidentally get in the way?

-A website with animations that support, rather than distract, from high-level user goals will always have the potential to impact someone's experience much more profoundly than animations driven by an ambiguous desire to spark joy.
+A website with animations that support, rather than distract, from high-level user goals will always have the potential to impact someone's experience much more profoundly than animations driven by more ambiguous goals.

 The Nielsen/Norman group has written more in-depth about this, and the impact of good UX in animation, in their article [A Theory of User Delight: Why Usability Is the Foundation for Delightful Experiences](https://www.nngroup.com/articles/theory-user-delight/) .